Russian corvette Provornyy: Construction and career

 Provornyy was laid down on 25 July 2013, and launched in November 2019 by Severnaya Verf in Saint Petersburg.
 The transfer of the corvette to the fleet had been scheduled for the end of 2022.
 The ship will become part of the Joint Forces Command in northeastern Russia and will be based in Kamchatka.

 On 17 December 2021, Provornyy caught fire while being fitted out at Severnaya Verf, St. Petersburg.
 Nearly 170 firefighters were dispatched to deal with the incident, and it is reported that the fire covered almost the entire deck of the corvette.
 Three construction workers have been injured, with two of them being hospitalised.
 However, no fatalities have been reported, and there was no construction occurring at the time of the fire.
 Despite the fire's scale and intensity, the hull of Provornyy was not damaged.
 The destroyed superstructure, which will be dismantled, did not contain any equipment.
 Severnaya Verf has stated that they are conducting negotiations to build a new superstructure.
 It was subsequently reported that a rebuild of the ship might take five years.

 At the Neva-2023 exhibition, the head of Severnaya Verf stated that all damaged hull sections of Provornyy have been restored, and the ship was planned to be relaunched by May 2024.
-The corvette was re-launched in June 2024 and was projected to possibly join the fleet by the end of 2025.
+The corvette was re-launched in June 2024 and had been projected to possibly join the fleet by the end of 2025.
+However, as of the end of 2025 further progress had not yet been reported.